Kize/gamepad-handler/README.md

 npm i gamepad-handler
 ```

-> Typings for TypeScript apps will be coming soon.
+> Typings for TypeScript apps are declared within the library.
+If you want to use directly the TypeScript version, import everything you need from `gamepad-handler/src`.

 Imports :